vysheng/tg/README.md

 Install libs: readline or libedit, openssl and (if you want to use config) libconfig and liblua.
 If you do not want to use them pass options --disable-libconfig and --disable-liblua respectively.

-Default Makefile uses liblua5.2 from ubuntu.
-If you use different version of liblua or Linux you have to run ./configure script or you will get some strange compilation error.

 On ubuntu use:

     $ sudo apt-get install libreadline-dev libconfig-dev libssl-dev lua5.2 liblua5.2-dev